Committed to leaving a legacy of hope and tools to build a better tomorrow for all the Earth's citizens

-We strive to make the complex science behind animal protection and wildlife conservation easy to understand so that each person can assess, consider, and modify their impact on the natural world.
-We even make it fun, when appropriate.
-Explore our lessons and activities…because education is the heart of animal protection.
+We make the complex science behind wildlife conservation easy to understand so that each person can assess, consider, and modify their impact on the natural world.
+This website is loaded with fascinating stories and facts, as well as lessons and activities…because education is the heart of animal protection.

 New England Primate Conservancy is an animal protection and wildlife conservation organization that makes its greatest impact through education.